Social

 While global demand for natural rubber has steadily increased over the years, farmland expansion is becoming more restricted because of the need to protect forests, whether voluntarily or in accordance with law.
 Moreover, poor yields can affect the livelihood of smallholders, making it unsustainable for them to continue cultivating natural rubber, and could result in a switch to the farming of other crops.
 As natural rubber is one of the renewable materials used in tire production, it is important for Bridgestone to make efforts to strengthen the capacity of natural rubber smallholders, increase yields and income, and prevent such farming from causing deforestation and other ESG risks.

-In 2022, Bridgestone formed the Capacity Building Task Force, bringing together relevant functions to strengthen capacity building initiatives for smallholders.
-It provided training and technical support to 11,687 smallholders in 2024.
-To accelerate these corporate initiatives, the task force has formulated a global strategy with a medium-term goal of providing support for 12,000 smallholders, aiming to achieving forest conservation by 2026.
-This goal is in line with Group’s strategy and GPSNR standards.
+Bridgestone formed the Capacity Building Task Force in 2022, bringing together relevant functions to strengthen capacity-building initiatives for smallholders.
+To accelerate these corporate initiatives, the task force formulated a global strategy with a medium-term goal of providing support for 12,000 smallholders, aiming to achieve forest conservation by 2026.
+This goal is in line with Bridgestone's strategy and with GPSNR standards.

 Bridgestone considers the communities and smallholders around its rubber farms to be important stakeholders and part of its inter-dependent ecosystem.
 Being respectful of local rubber farmers and smallholders is critical to Bridgestone’s commitment to helping protect the environment while creating value for the communities where it operates.
 These efforts help protect the people and communities Bridgestone relies on.
 Since 2005, it has provided more than six million saplings to farmers in Liberia and Indonesia, with the budded stumps valued at over USD2.7 million.
 In addition, Bridgestone has supported dozens of budwood gardens to improve clonal varieties used in replanting in Liberia, while also using genome data to improve breeding technologies and growing methods to make rubber trees more resilient and more productive.

 During 2012-2020, Bridgestone and Waseda University launched a project in Indonesia involving rubber tree planting by residents, led by Waseda University and Japan International Forestry Promotion and Cooperation Center (JIFPRO).
 This was a Waseda-Bridgestone Initiative for Development of Global Environment (W-BRIDGE) project.
-Bridgestone has drawn on this 8-year project scheme to restart reforestation activity from 2023 as a new business.
-Many related parties, such as from local universities, governments, JIFPRO, and local communities participate every year in this activity, which is targeting 20 hectares of wasteland per year.
-This activity contributes not only to reforestation but also to improvement in smallholders' livelihood, in part by means of farm management training and technical guidance for better yields.
+Bridgestone has drawn on this 8-year project scheme to restart reforestation activity from 2023 as a new initiative.
+Many related parties, such as from local universities, governments, JIFPRO, and local communities, participate every year in this activity, which is targeting 20 hectares of wasteland peryear.
+This activity contributes not only to reforestation but also to improvement in smallholders’ livelihoods, in part by means of farm managementtraining and technical guidance for better yields.

-As a result of this activity, Bridgestone supported capacity building for 60 smallholders in 2023-2024.
+Through this activity, Bridgestone supported capacity building for 100 smallholders in 2023-2025.

-1. Engagement activities by Extension Officers at smallholders' farms (Liberia)
+Engagement activities by Extension Officers at smallholder farms (Liberia)

 Training for natural rubber farmers to improve yields (Indonesia)

 In 2024, Bridgestone, in partnership with WWF Japan, launched a project to disseminate technologies that contribute to the improved yields of natural rubber smallholders in Riau and Jambi provinces in Indonesia.
 The targeted areas are regions where the switch from natural rubber to oil palm has been particularly marked.
 By helping to improve smallholders' livelihoods by means of greater productivity, Bridgestone also aims to prevent both this switch and the deforestation caused by the development of new farmland.
 Bridgestone held four training sessions over about four weeks throughout the year in 2024.
-During the sessions, experts from its natural rubber plantation in Indonesia (PT.
+During the sessions, experts from its natural rubber farm in Indonesia (PT.
 Bridgestone Sumatra Rubber Estate) and Technical Center in Japan supported 11 smallholders from the Kuantan Singingi Rubber Farmers Association (APKARKUSI) in Riau province and five smallholders from Jambi province, helping them to improve tapping skills and the coagulating and collecting of natural rubber latex by cup lump, and to acquire necessary knowledge.
+As a result, the interview survey found that most of the participating smallholder farmers reported experiencing an improvement in productivity approximately one year after the training.
+Based on shipment volume data, the monthly average increased by approximately 8% compared with the pre-training period.
+However, for smallholder farmers, harvesting frequency varies significantly by year, by month, and by individual farmer, and is also influenced by other factors.
+Therefore, monitoring continues to further assess outcomes and identify challenges.

 Syoffinal,